doctorfree/MusicPlayerPlus/markdown/alsa-capabilities.1.md

-% ALSA_CAPABILITIES(1) alsa-capabilities v1.0
-% Ronald van Engelen
-% September 2019
+---
+title: ALSA-CAPABILITIES
+section: 1
+header: User Manual
+footer: alsa-capabilities 2.2.2
+date: December 05, 2021
+---

-# NAME
+## NAME

 alsa-capabilities - list alsa audio output interfaces and their capabilities

-# SYNOPSIS
+## SYNOPSIS

 **alsa-capabilities** [**-h**, **\--help**]

 **alsa-capabilities** [**-s**, **\--samplerates**] ...

-# DESCRIPTION
+## DESCRIPTION

 **alsa-capabilities** is a bash (>=4) script that lists the properties and capabilities of each output interface of each audio device known